-- 6.1 Storage condition - Description of storage condition. - 6.2 Proposed shelf life. - If the extension of shelf life for clinical trial materials is required, the industry will provide supportive data to support the extension of shelf life.
-Supporting data in the form of re-test results will be considered. - 6.3 Stability Studies - Completed stability studies/ accelerated stability studies (summary of stability studies, characteristic and degradation products monitored, results and conclusions of completed stability studies). - Stability studies results of at least one batch for a minimum duration of 3 months is required. - For early phase trials (e.g. Phase 1 & 2), a stability protocol can be provided at the point of CTIL/CTX submission.
+6.1 Storage condition

+Description of storage condition.

+6.2 Proposed shelf life.

+o If the extension of shelf life for clinical trial materials is required, the industry will provide supportive data to support the extension of shelf life.
+Supporting data in the form of re-test results will be considered.

+6.3 Stability Studies

+- Completed stability studies/ accelerated stability studies (summary of stability studies, characteristic and degradation products monitored, results and conclusions of completed stability studies). - Stability studies results of at least one batch for a minimum duration of 3 months stability data under accelerated and long-term storage conditions are required. - For early phase trials (e.g. Phase 1 & 2), at least 1-month stability data under accelerated and long-term storage conditions is required at the point of CTIL/CTX submission.
-6.4 Outline of on-going or proposed stability studies.

-Stability studies must be carried out in accordance to ASEAN/ ICH Stability Studies Guidelines.
+- 6.4 Outline of on-going or proposed stability studies. - 6.5 Stability studies must be carried out in accordance to ASEAN/ ICH Stability Studies Guidelines.